Terabit-Ethernet/dcPIM/kernel_impl/README.md

-# dcPIM Kernel IMplementation
+# dcPIM Kernel Implementation

 ## Install Kernel
 The default version is 6.0.3.
-Our patch is based on Linux 6.0.3.
 On Ubuntu 20.04, you can use the following instructions to build and install the kernel.

 1. Download Linux kernel source tree.